Nikoletta Samonas

 Nikoletta Samonas (born 5 September 1985) is a Ghanaian and Greek actress and a freelance model.
 She is known as Nikki Samonas in the entertainment industry and has had roles in a number of feature films.
 She is an alumna of both Holy Child High School and the Kwame Nkrumah University of Science and Technology.

+Early life

+Samomas was born in 1985 in Tema, Ghana to a Greek father and a Ghanaian mother.

 Education

 Samonas had her basic education at the DEKS (Discipline, Excellence, Kindness, Service) International School in Tema and continued to Holy Child High School for her senior high education, where she studied visual arts.

 She later continued her tertiary education at the Kwame Nkrumah University of Science and Technology and graduated with a Bachelor of Arts in Communication Design.

 Career

 She worked for various TV production houses, such as CharterHouse, for which she hosted Rythmz; Farm House Production, for which she hosted the African Movie Review Show; and also Breakfast Live, a morning TV talk show at TV Africa.